Skip to main content

 No. The maximum grant allocation is $3,000 per Automated External Defibrillator (AED) package.
 Any additional expenditure is the responsibility of the applicant.

-Yes, but they must be from Approved Service Providers listed in the Guidelines.
+Yes, but they must be an approved device from Approved Service Providers, as listed in the Program Guidelines.

 Applicants should make their own enquiries, talk to service providers, and determine the Automated External Defibrillator (AED) products and services that best meet their needs.